DevilMedlar/python-recall-training/rules.md

 - preserve historical results in the applicable stage grades file
 - use project performance as mastery and weakness evidence under Rules 12 and 19

-Large projects MAY use meaningful milestones or components as separately established graded units when that structure is defined before those units are graded.
+Large projects MAY use meaningful milestones or components as separately established graded units only when that graded-unit structure is established before Daddy begins the work that will be graded under those units.

+Do not create, split, merge, or redefine graded project units after the applicable graded work has begun merely because of how Daddy performs.

 Do not invent new graded units retroactively merely because one part of a project performed better or worse than expected.